Free EXPO Pass for SENSORS CONVERGE 2026 Conference, May 6-7, Santa Clara, CA

 INFRASTRUCTURE.
 Fiber optic position sensors traverse the distances needed to monitor and control lift bridges, dams, floodgates, sluice gates, and hydroelectric plants

-We are offering a 10% discount on GaAs temperature and multipoint FBG sensors for SC25 attendees.
-Mention promo code SC2025 for the 10% show discount, for orders placed through August 2025..
+We are offering a 10% discount on FOTEMP fiber optic thermometer systems for SC26 attendees.
+Mention promo code SC2026 for the 10% show discount, for orders placed through June 2026.